ButterCheezii/batx/README.md

 # batx
 making e621 better

-# how to use
+# How to use
-alt-click on an image / link to open the improved version
+Alt-click on an image / link to open the improved version

-that's literally all it does
+That's literally all it does

-have fun
+Have fun

+# How to install

+`script.js` is a tampermonkey script
+`style.css` is a CSS file you need to inject with something, I use stylish